IsadoraFerrao/STRAUSS_ICUAS-24/README.md

 # Under construction..

-## Waiting for a response from ICUAS to publish results, pre-processing and dataset
+## Waiting for a response from ICUAS to publish the results, pre-processing and dataset due to the need for innovation